CyberFuzzion/api_template_repo/README.md

 - See the **scripts** section of **package.json** file for all available configured scripts.

 ## Models and Database
-Setup to use Postgres and Sequelise ORM.
+Postgres and Sequelise ORM Script.
 - ```npm run migrate``` : to run models migration to database
 - ```npm run undo-migrate``` : to undo models migration to database
 - ```npm run seed``` : to run seed